moorl007/Assignment-1/README.md

 ## Getting Started

-The code implements the general structure that we reviewed in lecture.
+The starter code implements the general structure that we reviewed in lecture.
 You set up the initial project by pulling the dependencies from the node package manager with:

 ```
 npm install